Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 # Week 10 — CloudFormation Part 1

-For weeks 10 & 11, we will focus more on Infrastructure as Code to provision and manage the main components of our Cruddur app with designs to complete the BootCamp.
-The app completion can easily manage updates to the application consistently and enable automation of the deployment process when needed.
+ This week we'll be doing rigorous tasks, For weeks 10 & 11, we will focus more on Infrastructure as Code to provision and manage the main components of our Cruddur app with designs to complete the BootCamp.
+The app completion manages updates to the application consistently and enables automation of the deployment process when needed.

 ## CloudFormation Part 1 Tasks
 - [AWS CloudFormation](#aws-cloudformation)